Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 We conducted 9 think-aloud usability testing sessions with UCI students across 8 core tasks that reflected real-world scenarios.

 Usability testing showed that participants navigated pages smoothly, validating the overall structure of my design.
-At this stage, I helped synthesize feedback across other features to ensure the overall app experience felt consistent, especially where usability issues surfaced in other flows.
-Participants responded positively to most core features, describing them as convenient, intuitive, and visually engaging, though a few navigation issues were identified in specific flows.
+At this stage, I helped synthesize feedback across other features to ensure the overall app experience felt consistent.
+Participants responded positively to core features, describing them as convenient, intuitive, and visually engaging, though a few navigation issues were identified in specific flows.

-Design challenge: designing under time constraints = delegation.
+Design challenge: Bringing the final prototype together under time constraints = delegation.

 A smiling sun with rays and a cheerful face on a transparent background.